Site icon Voluntouring.org

 How many days of help per week?

-6 days per week – 1 day off
+6 days per week, with 1 day off.

 Are accommodation and food included?